-As a wear-free cutting tool, lasers have quickly earned their place in industrial manufacturing.
-In conjunction with a scan system, they also offer compelling advantages such as high flexibility in shaping cutter contours, low setup costs and high process speeds (and hence shorter process times).
-Unlike traditional mechanical cutting methods, laser cutters can also process a wide range of materials – from films and paper all the way to glass and metals.
+As a wear-free cutting tool, lasers quickly established their place in industrial manufacturing.
+In conjunction with a scan system, they offer compelling advantages such as high flexibility in shaping cutter contours, low set-up costs and high process speeds (and hence shorter process times).
+Unlike traditional mechanical cutting methods, the laser cutting process can be applied to a wide range of materials, from films and paper all the way to glass and metals.

 Cutting applications are mainly characterized by large fields, small spots, high throughput and on-the-fly processing.
-With label cutting (kiss cuts), contours are only cut into the upper material layer, without damaging underlying layers.
-The key requirements for package manufacturing (cartons) are design flexibility and high contour-precision to ensure mechanical functionality, followed by rapid processing of large quantities.
-In the manufacture of grinding discs, one major contactless-cutting advantage is that the cutting tool is wear-free.
+In label cutting (e.g. kiss cuts), contours are only cut into the upper material layer, without damaging the layers below.
+The key requirements for package manufacturing (e.g. cartons) are design flexibility and high contour-precision to ensure mechanical functionality, followed by rapid processing of large quantities.
+In the manufacture of grinding discs, one major contactless laser cutting advantage is that it is a wear-free cutting tool.

-Optimal flexibility means waste minimization, free-form cutting and cost-effective manufacturing even with the smallest production runs.
+High flexibility means waste minimization, free-form cutting and cost-effective manufacturing, even with the smallest production runs.

-Advantages of laser-cutting plastics and films include freedom from securing materials (because the process is force-free), and clean cuts that don't require post processing.
-Of course fast, precise and cost-efficient are further success factors.
+Advantages of laser cutting plastics and films include freedom from having to secure materials (as the process is force-free) and clean cuts that don't require post processing.
+Of course speed, precision and cost-efficiency are further success factors.

-With clean cut edges, high precision and freedom from wear, no wonder scan systems are so widely used to cut glass and ceramics.
-In conjunction with USP lasers, effectively simultaneous processing is possible, whereby defined contours are traversed rapidly, repeatedly and with high repeat accuracy (and without thermally impacting the material).
-Micro-cutting is typically applied to hardened glass, diamond, sapphire glass (corundum), gorilla glass or ceramics.
+Due to clean cut edges, high precision and freedom from wear, it is no wonder scan systems are so widely used to cut glass and ceramics.
+In conjunction with USP lasers, an effective and simultaneous processing is possible.
+The pre-defined contours are scanned quickly, often and with high repeat accuracy, without significantly thermal input into the material.
+Microcutting is typically used for hardened glass, diamond, sapphire glass (corundum), gorilla glass or ceramics.

-For micro-cutting of metal, too, lasers become superior cutting tools when combined with scan systems.
-For instance, the low distortion of the process allows fabrication of ultra-fine parts such as time-piece pointers and gears.
+In combination with scan systems, lasers offer many advantages for microcutting of metal.
+The low material disruption of the process allows fabrication of ultra-fine parts such as time-piece pointers and gears.